Performance Line One Cattle for the Working Cattle Rancher Since 1979

 Merrial Johansen Family

 Welcome to Johansen Herefords!
 We are a family operation raising registered horned Herefords since 1979.
+We are celebrating 40 years of performance breeding in 2019!
 Located in scenic Central Utah, we ranch in Upper Joe’s Valley, along the Cottonwood River, and on the San Rafael Desert.

 Here at Johansen Hereford Ranch, we have a Hereford breeding operation that is line-bred with Line One genetics.
 The Line One genetics have proven to exhibit predictability, hardiness, mothering-abilty, and muscle expression.
 We are proud that our program can bring these advantages to the commercial working